bo-rc/blast_tools/README.md

 * `2`: profile database files are deleted + the effect of `1`
 * `3`: psiblast last iteration report is deleted + the effect of `2`

+# How to build a sub-database with NCBI nr database

+1. Download the prebuilt nr database (ncbi).
+2. Search the [Entrez Protein database](http://www.ncbi.nlm.nih.gov/protein) with query: "gram-positive bacteria"
+3. Select "Send to File" and choose format "GI list"
+4. Use the list of GIs from the previous step with the `blastdb_aliastool` to build an aliased blastdb of just gram-positive bacteria (takes several seconds): `blastdb_aliastool -gilist gram-positive-bacteria.gi_list.txt -db nr -out nr_gpb -title nr_gpb`